Most new development in the City of Vancouver pays Development Cost Levies (DCLs). A DCL is paid by property developers based on square footage.

 Removal of Utilities DCL waiver

-The Utilities DCL waiver for secured market rental housing was removed September 30, 2020, with in-stream rate protection expiring September 29, 2021.
+The Utilities DCL waiver for secured market rental housing was removed September 30, 2020, and in-stream rate protection expired on September 29, 2021.
+All secured market rental housing projects are now subject to the Utilities DCL.
 Visit the Rental Incentive Programs Bulletin PDF file (373 KB) for more details.

 The City of Vancouver has four DCL areas.
 These areas are divided into two district types: